hollowstrawberry/crab-cogs/README.md

 ### 🗣 TTS

 Plays text to speech in voice chat, intended as an accessibility feature.
 Detects the language automatically.
 The voice cannot be changed for now.
-Unfortunately will override music if it is playing.
+Briefly interrupts music and resumes where it paused at.

 ### 🟫 Minecraft